Tamplier/llm_safety_guardian/README.md

 ## Production
 The Docker image size is approximately 2.1 GB, and the average RAM usage under normal conditions is around 2.4 GB.
 Since this is an educational, non-commercial project, one of the key goals was to minimize hosting costs.
-However, due to the inclusion of large machine learning models and dependencies such as SciPy, Torch, and XGBoost, the memory requirements increased significantly.
+However, due to the inclusion of large machine learning models and dependencies such as SciPy and Torch, the memory requirements increased significantly.

 Given these constraints, finding a free or low-cost hosting option was challenging.